octoprobe/testbed_tutorial/doc/README.md

   * tentacle configuration
   * Example `TENTACLE_MCU_xxx`/`TENTACLE_DEVICE_xxx`

-Define what may be tested with this infrastructure.
+Define what may be tested with this testbed.

-Define how test must be written to be able to run on this infrastructure.
+Define how test must be written to be able to run on this testbed.

-# Specification `INFRASTRUCTURE_TUTORIAL`
+# Specification `testbed_tutorial`

 ## Octobus